18 Financial Goals to Set and Achieve This Year

 Opportunities for success are more likely to come to those who have a clear financial roadmap and who set realistic financial goals.

 Whether the objective is to get personal finances back in check or to save more money, consider the following examples of personal financial goals.
 Many of these can be started immediately.

 1. Build an emergency fund.

 A money goal won’t be worth anything unless you first set aside funds in case of an emergency.
 Since it’s impossible to know what life will bring, keep a little extra stashed away at all times.

-Most experts recommend keeping at least three months’ worth of living expenses in a separate emergency savings account – more, if possible.
+Most experts recommend keeping at least three months’ worth of living expenses in a separate savings account online – more, if possible.
 Don’t let an unforeseen expense ruin an otherwise healthy financial outlook.

 2. Boost a low credit score.

 One of the most popular items on this list of financial goals is how to improve a low credit score.
 That’s not as hard as it might sound – but it is a long-term financial goal that is going to take some time.

 These four things can help raise a credit score quickly: